metabrainz/melba/README.md

          - Creates a `Notifier` implementation which:
            - Fetches the last unarchived URL row from `internet_archive_urls` table, and start notifying from this row id.
            - Initialises a postgres function `notify_archive_urls`, which takes the `start_id` integer value, from where we start notifying the channel in one go.
-         - Reads `internet_archive_urls` table, and notifies the task which will save the URLS, through a channel called `archive_urls`.
+         - Reads `internet_archive_urls` table periodically, and notifies the task which will save the URLS, through a channel called `archive_urls`.
      2. `listener`
          - Listens to the `archive_urls` channel, and makes the necessary Wayback Machine API request (The API calls are still to be made).